Org-Space-Medicine-Engineering-Design/project-lunar/Inspiration4/README.md

 The script reconstructs a longitudinal data structure from the master datasets and produces:

 1. A comprehensive Inspiration4 quality-control workbook.
-2. A Bed Rest–aligned overlap workbook containing only approved overlap variables.
+2. A harmonized overlap workbook containing approved overlap variables shared with Bed Rest and NHANES harmonization efforts.

 Run: